top of page

 • 4 min read

-1. The Gravel Multiplier: Why It Costs More
+The Gravel Multiplier: Why It Costs More

 First, accept that the numbers on your computer are lying to you.
 Off-road riding exacts a physical toll that raw power data doesn't always capture.

-The Vibration Tax: On smooth tarmac, your bike glides.
+On smooth tarmac, your bike glides.
 On gravel, it vibrates constantly.
 Your core, shoulders, and stabilising muscles have to micro-contract thousands of times an hour to absorb this chatter.
 You are essentially doing a three-hour plank while trying to pedal.
 This burns energy that doesn't go into the pedals.

-The Death of Inertia: On the road, you pedal hard and glide for twenty metres.
+On the road, you pedal hard and glide for twenty metres.
 On the majority of gravel, inertia dies the moment you stop pedalling.
 There are no "micro-recoveries."
 The load on your muscles is relentless, draining your glycogen stores much faster than the "on/off" rhythm of road riding.

-2. The Torque Trap: Smoothness vs. Power
+The Torque Trap: Smoothness vs. Power

 The most common mistake road riders make on dirt is gear selection.
 When the terrain gets steep and loose, the instinct is to slow the cadence and grind a bigger gear to feel "in control."
 On loose climbs, high torque is your enemy.

-The Slip: Grinding a heavy gear puts massive spikes of power into the rear tyre on every down-stroke.
+Grinding a heavy gear puts massive spikes of power into the rear tyre on every down-stroke.
 On loose gravel, this breaks traction.
 The wheel spins, you lose momentum, and you stop.

-The Fix: You need to ride like a mountain biker.
+You need to ride like a mountain biker.
 Select a lighter gear that allows you to stay seated (keeping weight on the rear wheel) and pedal in smooth circles.
 It isn't about spinning wildly; it is about applying constant, even pressure throughout the entire pedal stroke to keep the tyre fixed to that loose stuff.

-3. Braking Bad: The Rear Rudder
+Braking Bad: The Rear Rudder

 Descending on gravel is where the panic sets in.
 On loose surfaces, grabbing the front brake at the wrong moment is the fastest way to hit the deck.
+To stay upright, you must separate your braking forces:

-The Front Brake (The Anchor): This provides 70% of your stopping power, but it must be used in a straight line.
+This provides 70% of your stopping power, but it must be used in a straight line.
 Shed your speed before the corner while the bike is upright.

-The Rear Brake (The Rudder): Once you tip the bike into the corner, the front brake is dead to you.
+Once you tip the bike into the corner, the front brake is dead to you.
 If you need to tighten your line or scrub speed mid-turn, gently drag the rear brake.
 It acts like a rudder, pulling you into the apex without risking a front-wheel washout.

 Gravel rider, cornering technique

-4. The Universal Fix: Tyre Pressure
+The Universal Fix: Tyre Pressure

 Finally, none of the above matters if your setup is wrong.
 Coming from the road, the instinct is to pump tyres up hard to make them "fast."
+On gravel, this is dead wrong.

-The Physics of "Impedance": On a smooth velodrome, a hard tyre is faster because it reduces deformation.
-But on rough ground, a hard tyre (e.g., 50psi+) cannot absorb impacts.
-When you hit a rock with a hard tyre, the entire bike—and you—is deflected upwards and backwards.
+On a smooth velodrome, a hard tyre is faster because it reduces deformation.
+But on rough ground, a hard tyre (e.g., 50 psi+) cannot absorb impacts.
+When you hit a rock with a hard tyre, the entire bike—and you—are deflected upwards and backwards.
 That deflection kills your forward momentum.
 We call this "Impedance Loss."

-The Tubeless Requirement: To run these pressures safely, you really need to be set up tubeless.
+To run these pressures safely, you really need to be set up tubeless.
 If you try riding these pressures with standard inner tubes, you will pinch-flat within the first hour.

 Find Your Sweet Spot